eddelbuettel/xptr/docs/man/xptr_address.md

 ## Value

-a string of pointer address
+A string of pointer address